TejusK123/Bioinformatics-Specialization/README.md

 # Bioinformatics-Specialization
-Solutions to UC San-Diego's Coursera Bioinformatics Specialization
+Solutions to UC San-Diego's Coursera Bioinformatics Specialization in Python.

+(Dyalog APL solutions as well for select weeks)